pratyayroy/dand-p4-Wrangle-OpenStreetMap-Data/README.md

 >
 > * The .json can be created in the same location of the .osm by running the *"json_maker.py"*.
 >
 > I apologize for the inconvenience.
-Hopefully I'll get working soon.
+Hopefully I'll get it working soon.

 ---